minima-global/minidocs/docs/runanode/testnetstatus.md

 - Server users
 - Docker users
 - Manual node runners (on Desktop)
+- Android users (from 1st Feb 2023)

-The Android app will be released in the coming weeks.
-If you have installed Minima from the Google Play store, you can set your app to update automatically from the Play Store settings.
+The Mainnet Android app (v1.0.16) is currently being rolled out in stages over the next 2 weeks.
+If you have installed Minima from the Google Play store, you can set your app to update automatically from the Play Store settings, otherwise check the Play store to Update manually.

+Mainnet is a hard fork and not compatible with Testnet, you will no longer see any wallet balances that you saw during Testnet, your wallet balance will be 0.

 What you need to do:
 - If running Minima on a server, ensure your node is secured!
 For example, your RPC port must be closed (default port 9005).
 Information about Port configuration can be found in [System Requirements](/docs/runanode/systemrequirements).
-- Take note of your NEW seed phrase which can be found using the `vault` command
+- Take note of your NEW seed phrase which can be found using the `vault` command (Vault page in the app)
-- Regularly check the `status` of your node to ensure your tip block is up to date
+- Regularly check the `status` of your node to ensure your tip block is up to date (Health page in the app)
+- Android users, please take the time to get familiar with the new app, if you have questions please check the **Help** in the app for more information.

 ### ...the Incentive Program